Stafford railway station: Layout

 The former bay platform 2 is no longer used by passenger trains.
 When Virgin Trains operated the InterCity West Coast franchise, platform 2 served as a stable for their rescue locomotives; this role is now redundant.
 Occasionally, the bay platform stables other locomotives from freight operators.

 The westernmost platform, unofficially known as platform 7, was formerly used by Royal Mail to load mail from the sorting office next door to the platform.
 This practice has since ended and now the westernmost platform has been converted into a single goods line, with bi-directional operation.
 This was completed during the bank holiday weekend of 29–31 August 2015.

 In October 2012, Network Rail began refurbishment works at the station due to the poor condition of some of the structures.
 The work included resurfacing the platforms (platforms 1 and 3 had been completed before the works), improving surface and roof drainage, renewing the opaque glazing on the footbridge, installing new canopy roof covers on the platforms and some structural work on the platform supports.

 Stafford Area Improvements Programme

 The Stafford Area Improvements Programme by Network Rail aims to allow more trains to run and also aims to reduce journey times by removing key bottlenecks in the area around Stafford.

-The programme included large scale building works, north of the station in Norton Bridge, where a flyover was implemented to allow faster train services and removed the need to slow down before entering the junction.
+The programme included large scale building works, north of the station in Norton Bridge, where a flyover was constructed to allow faster train services and remove the need to slow down before entering the junction.

 Other benefits of the programme were the introduction of bi-directional signals, which meant that trains can now use any platform, regardless of direction of travel.